-If these steps don't work, surgery might.
+If these steps do not work, surgery might.
 An eye surgeon can tighten up loose muscles that control the eye.
 That could help them pull in partnership with their companions, and your eye misalignment could fade.

 It might seem unusual to have surgery for something that seems simply bothersome.
 That might be especially true if you've lived with strabismus your whole life.
-But it's important to remember that this isn't just a cosmetic concern.
+But it's important to remember that this is not just a cosmetic concern.

 Your brain can make adjustments that cut off communication with one eye.
-You'll lose depth perception, and that can limit your ability to do all sorts of things safely.
+You will lose depth perception, and that can limit your ability to do all sorts of things safely.
 Driving, cooking, knitting, and more could all become impossible for you.

 If you are living with strabismus, talk with your doctor about what therapies are right for you.

 During the consultation, we will ask you about your eye health history and your medications, and perform some tests.
 You will then be examined by the surgeon who will discuss your treatment options.
 Your personal Patient Counselor will help you throughout the process.

 Your Counselor can review payment options and schedule you for surgery and related appointments, such as pre- and post-operative exams.
 Prior to your procedure you will have a dilated eye exam, and you should discontinue wearing your contact lenses and begin taking eye drops as instructed.

 Plan to be at the center for two to three hours the day of your procedure.
 ICL eye surgery is a fairly brief outpatient procedure.
 Your surgeon dilates your eyes, and gives you a local anesthetic to numb the area.
 A tiny incision is made, and the clear lens is slipped between your iris and your eye’s natural lens.
 The day of your procedure should be a day of rest.